SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Tags: Utility, AoE, Environmental

 Effects:
 Any Katon jutsu of C-rank or higher will be sufficient to ignite the cloud.
-This increases that technique's Final Damage by 25% and changes its dice from .extra() to .open(), and everyone within the cloud's area must defend against it.
-If the Technique already had .open() then lower the threshold for exploding dice by 2\.
+This increases that technique's Final Damage by 25% and changes its dice from !o> to !>, and everyone within the cloud's area must defend against it.
+If the Technique already had !> then lower the threshold for exploding dice by 2.

 If the technique also has an area of effect, add half of the lower AoE (Akuchori Nabe's or that of the technique which detonated it) to the full higher one; this is the area for the new, combined technique.

 ### **Jikoku Kasou no Jutsu \- Instant Cremation Technique**